 "Gentle handling makes better milk."

-Amy Huyffer and her husband Earl own Strafford Organic Creamery, an organic dairy farm in Strafford, Vermont.
+Amy Huyffer and her husband Earl own Strafford Organic Creamery, an organic dairy farm in Stafford, Vermont.
 The mailbox at the end of the long dirt driveway says “Rock Bottom Farm.”
 There’s a small orchard at the end of the driveway.
 There’s chickens running around, dogs out and about, teenage boys driving tractors.
 The cows, guernseys, roam in the pasture, munching and looking happy.
 The farm is uneven, built into the rolling hills, divided into sections by small electric fences that look like a toddler could knock it over.
 Down the road, it’s the perfect postcard New England town.

 Strafford Organic doesn’t sell its milk to a creamery.
 Instead, it packages and sells its milk directly to stores and customers.
-They make ice cream as well.
+They make yogurt and ice cream as well.
 It’s not easier to sell milk this way, but, if a farmer can solve the logistical issues of getting milk to the market and not get pushed out by bigger competitors, it’s one way to insulate the farm from milk price fluctuations.
 Of course, this isn’t easy.
 There’s more equipment, more employees, more regulations that need to be followed and still only pennies on the dollar to be made.
 The creamery is built into the hillside so the fresh milk travels from the pumping room to the processing tanks via gravity instead of pumps.
 It’s beautifully simple.

 “There's only a couple pumps in the whole place, which is one of the reasons why our milk is so good,” Huyffer says.
 “It gets really gentle handling and gentle handling makes better milk.”